Christmas “Roll a Block” Tree – Christmas Roll a Block Tree Template

 Materials needed: Gingerbread Number Order.pdf, scissors.

 Print off the Gingerbread Number Order.pdf (linked above) and cut apart each of the gingerbread men.
 Laminate for durability if desired.
-Students can place the gingerbread men in order from 1-10.
+Invite your students to place all the gingerbread men in order from 1-10.

 Extension idea for younger children: Print off two copies of the Gingerbread Number Order.pdf and play a memory game where the children have to try to find the matching numbers on the gingerbread man’s bodies.